section-engineering-education/engineering-education/content/articles/Getting-Started-with-react-cosmos/index.md

 The React library has quickly established itself as a popular JavaScript UI library.
 As a component library, developers can build reusable UI components.
-However, reusing and implementing tests within the components is a convoluted task.
+However, reusing and implementing tests within the components is a complex task.
 React Cosmos is a React library that provides an environment to reuse, test, and develop UI components in isolation.
-Using the React Cosmos sandbox, we can make changes to components props interactively and get instant changes during development.
+Using the React Cosmos sandbox, we can interactively change components props and get instant changes during development.

-In this tutorial, we will cover the basics of React Cosmos using a food odering React application.
+In this tutorial, we will cover the basics of React Cosmos using a food ordering React application.
 Let's get started!

 ### Prerequisites for React Cosmos